ajthompson0659/ajthompson0659.github.io/_posts/2015-05-23-how-to-create-and-post-gitpages.markdown

 categories: How to
 ---

-*Please note, theese instructions are based on Ubuntu 14.04 as the host OS.
+*These instructions are based on Ubuntu 14.04 as the host OS.

-Sometimes it can be awhile between posts and if I get busy learning new things, the old info may get pushed out of recent memory.
+Sometimes it can be awhile between posts and if I get busy learning new things, the old things tend to get pushed out of recent memory.
 This post is a quick-start guide so I don't forget how to make and push simple posts in the future.

 ### Installation & Setup